v1bh475u/v1bh475u.github.io/content/posts/polymorphism-after-inheritance.md

     double getSide() const { return side; }
 };
 ```
 Next, we create two structs as below.
 First, we create a base class `ShapeConcept` that defines the interface for the operations we want to perform on the shapes.
-This class has pure virtual functions for each operation like `draw()`, `serialize()` etc. Next, we create a templated derived class `ShapeModel` that implements the `ShapeConcept` interface for a specific shape type `T`.
+This class has pure virtual functions for each operation like `draw()`, `serialize()` etc. Next, we create a templated derived class ShapeModel that implements the `ShapeConcept` interface for a specific shape type `T`.
 This class stores an object of type `T` which is one of our shape(`Circle`, `Square`, etc.) and implements the operations.
-What we are doing here allowing libraries to implement their operations on our geometric primitives using free functions(functions not bound to any class).
+What we are doing here is allowing libraries to implement their operations on our geometric primitives using free functions(functions not bound to any class).
 Why free functions?
 They grant much more flexibility than other types of functions.
+So, now changing the library implementation is as simple as changing the include files!
+If we want to use `OpenGL`, we include the `OpenGL` header files!
+If we want to use `Vulkan`, we include the `Vulkan` header files!
 ```cpp
 struct ShapeConcept {
     virtual ~ShapeConcept() = default;